uber/zanzibar/docs/thrift.md

  - `query.{{$queryName}}` means that this field is not in the JSON body and is instead read/written to a query parameter in the URL.

+	For a method that is annotated by `zanzibar.http.method = "GET"`, its arguments are by default implicitly read/written into query parameters in the URL.
+Also, the query annotation currently only works for methods with `zanzibar.http.method = "GET"` annotation.
+	It is useful to rename the field name in the URL query, e.g., `1. required string latitude (zanzibar.http.ref = "query.lat")`.

+	If the annotation is on a field of a struct and that struct is a method argument, the URL query name will be prefixed with the struct's field name plus ".".

  - `body.{{$fieldName}}` means that this field comes from a different field in the body.
 The fieldName is absolute from the root of the body JSON object.